Import your blog from any CMS with smart copy

 - Within HubSpot, paste this selector in the Add CSS and or HTML element field.
 Then click Next to continue your mappings.

-For more help with CSS selectors, see this Community post with details and examples.
+Learn more about identifying CSS selectors in this Community post with additional details and examples.

 Finish your import